 Alice is part of Eunomia’s Policy Team and is based in the Bristol office.
-She is interested in emerging ideas on Natural Economy and policy interventions which allow natural resources to be valued and protected.
+She is interested in emerging ideas on Natural Economy and with a personal love for the natural environment is interested in policy interventions which allow natural resources to be valued and protected.
+This extends to patterns of resource use, including topics such as marine plastics and the circular economy.
 She uses the research and analytical skills developed during a Bachelor of Science in Biological Sciences at the University of Oxford, and subsequent research projects, in her work at Eunomia.

 Alice holds a First-Class Degree in Biological Sciences from Lady Margaret Hall at the University of Oxford.
 During her studies, she received a number of awards for her work, gaining the Heron Allen scholarship for best performance in preliminary examinations, and the Orielton field prize for outstanding fieldwork.
 She therefore comes to Eunomia with strong data analysis and research skills.